 And so are the speculations about the US presidential elections when Donald Trump became President.

-What Can You Do To Be Safe
+What Can You Do To Be Safe from hacking

 Businesses often tend to give it away rather easily because they think they will not be hacked.
 Some of them also have a reactive nature where they'd only do something once a situation arises.
 The fact is that hacks happen all the time.
 They've been happening for years and they've only increased with time.
 It happens to business and users, all shapes and sizes.